The Bears and Copperheads matched up on Monday night for a double header at Sevier

 scored on an error, and Logan Hayes scored on a wild pitch.
 That would be the only offense in

 the game as the Bears’ Brock Browning threw four innings of shutout ball.
 Ethan Walls would

 pick up the save as he threw the last inning of the game.
 The Bears take game two 3-0.

 Lane Harris was the star of game one.
 His offensive production led the way for the

 Copperheads as the take game one.
 Brock Browning was the star of game two.
 His four innings

 of shutout ball set the Bears of for a shutout win in game two.
 The Bears (6-6) face the Cougars

 (4-8) at Seymour High School on Thursday.
-The Copperheads (8-6) matchup with the Eagles and Copperheads.
+While the Copperheads will battle for first against the Eagles.